Explore the ArcGIS Living Atlas website

 First, you'll open an existing hurricane planning map.

 - Download the Hurricane Irma Advisory 29 map package.

 - Double-click the downloaded file to open it in ArcGIS Pro.

 This data is provided by the National Hurricane Center and represents a snapshot in time from September 6, 2017.
 The forecast cone shows the probable path of the hurricane based on knowledge the National Hurricane Center had at that time.

 You want to use ArcGIS Living Atlas to find nursing home locations that fall within the forecast cone.
 First, you'll make sure you are signed in to your ArcGIS Online account so you can access ArcGIS Living Atlas content.

 One way to access ArcGIS Living Atlas content in ArcGIS Pro is through the Catalog pane.
 Your Catalog pane may be closed or hidden behind other panes.

 - On the ribbon, click the View tab.
 In the Windows group, click Reset Panes and choose Reset Panes for Mapping (Default).

-- In the Catalog pane, click Portal and click Living Atlas.
+- In the Catalog pane, click the Portal tab and click Living Atlas.

 This takes you to the same set of curated layers you saw in ArcGIS Online and on the ArcGIS Living Atlas website.
 You can also filter using categories.

-- Click Filter, click Categories, and click People.
+- Click Filter, expand Categories, and click People.

 The filtered list includes many layers that could contain relevant information to overlay with an incoming hurricane, including national shelters and public schools.
 For now, you are interested in the impact the storm may have on nursing homes.

 - In the search bar, type nursing homes and press Enter.

 - In the list of results, point to the Nursing Homes layer.

-A window appears with basic metadata, including the owner and URL.
+A window appears with basic metadata for the Nursing Homes item, including the owner and URL.

 - Right-click the Nursing Homes item owned by Federal User Community and choose Add To Current Map.

-The layer adds to the map and is also added to the Contents pane.
+The layer adds to the map and the Contents pane.